Services and Resources for Access and ADA accommodations

 Adaptive BIKETOWN is Portland's adaptive cycling resource for people living with a disability or who are unable to ride a traditional two-wheeled bike.
 Partnership between the Portland Bureau of Transportation (PBOT) and Kerr Bikes.
 FREE 1-hour rides on any of our Adaptive BIKETOWN bikes.

 BIKETOWN for All offers affordable, accessible, and fun bike-share transportation for everyone, regardless of income.
-Those who quality for certain forms of state or federal assistance can sign up for discounted BIKETOWN memberships.
+Those who qualify for certain forms of state or federal assistance can sign up for discounted BIKETOWN memberships.
 Information on member benefits, eligibility, and how to sign up.

 This page contains information on hiring document testers to create accessible and usable documents.